michaelcourcy/kasten-mongodb-percona/README.md

 # Simulate disaster and disaster recovery

-## Case 1. you still have the namespace but you want to recover only the database
+## Case 1.
+You still have the namespace but you want to recover only the database

 To simulate a disaster let's delete the cluster and all its pvc